 Accelerated JD/LLM in Taxation - Requires 96 law credits and takes 3 years and 1 summer to complete in the full-time program (accelerated), 4 years in the part-time evening program.

 JD/Master of Public Administration (MPA) - Requires 80 law credits, 30 graduate credits and takes 4 years to complete the full-time program, 5-6 years for the part-time evening program.

 JD/Master of Science in Finance (MSF) - Requires 78 law credits, 32-41 graduate credits, and takes 4 years to complete in the full-time program, 5-6 years for the part-time evening program

 JD/Master of Science in Crime & Justice Studies (MSCJS) - Requires 80 law credits, 24 graduate credits, and takes 4 years to complete in the full-time program, 5-6 years for the part-time evening program

 Students enrolled in dual degree programs are charged tuition based on the number of credit hours they are taking in each school.
-For tuitions rates for each program, visit the Office of the Bursar's Tuition and Fees webpage.
+For tuitions rates for each program, visit the Tuition and Fees webpage from Student Account Services.